Last updated on January 23rd, 2024 at 02:33 am

 Before we look at the difference between VHS and S-VHS, let’s look at their similarities.

 The two tape formats look very much the same physically.
-They’re of the sama shape and size.
+They’re of the same shape and size.

 They have the same tape width – 0.5 inches.
 The tape shells also share the same physical dimensions.

 Difference Between VHS and S-VHS